A Monte Carlo simulation of ion transport at finite temperatures: Gas velocity distribution in collisions with ions

 \subsection{Constant cross section}

+In this subsection we will practically demonstrate artifacts of not using the expression (\ref{gustinaverovatnocesudara}) for determination of background gas velocities when they collide with an ion of a given velocity.

-In the case of a constant cross section $\sigma_0$ expression (\ref{gustinaverovatnocesudara}) can be integrated analytically, and the probability density per unit time for collision of ion of velocity $v$ with gas of velocity $u$ is:
+In the case of a constant cross section $\sigma_0$, expression (\ref{gustinaverovatnocesudara}) can be integrated analytically, and the probability density per unit time for the collision of an ion of velocity $v$ with a gas of velocity $u$ is: